-"I can't tell you the number of times resort guests have complained to me that the course beat them up," said Assistant Professoinal Roger Willoughby.
+"I can't tell you the number of times resort guests have complained to me that the course beat them up," Assistant Professoinal Roger Willoughby said.
 "Then they say, 'You got any tee times tomorrow?'"

 The designers had to take pains to rout the course through the natural wetlands that flow through the 150 acres.
 They did a god job: Lost Key was the first course in the state to earn the fanciest-sounding award from Audubon International, called the silver signature sanctuary.

 It's an Arnold Palmer and Ed Seay design, one of their better ones, with Palmer's characteristic, distinct bunkering.
 Here, the bunkers are both strategic and aesthetic, with sharp, well-defined edges that also blend in with the natural dunes and vegetation.

 It's immaculately maintained with salt-water resistant Paspalum from the tee boxes to the rolling, undulating fairways to the arresting green complexes.
 The cart paths are mostly natural, coquina shells, and there is little rough to speak of - just fairway and hazard.

 Another part of the equation is that the course leaves you with the impression you could do better if you come back for more.